 Explore the breath-taking beauty of Alaska’s untouched, rugged wilderness with our Alaska cruises.
-From the snow-white tips of gleaming glaciers, to the cobalt blue, crystal-clear seas; only on an Alaskan cruise will you find yourself surrounded by the stunning and serene scenery that our natural world has to offer.
+From the snow-white tips of gleaming glaciers to the cobalt blue, crystal-clear seas; only on an Alaskan cruise will you find yourself surrounded by the stunning and serene scenery that our natural world has to offer.

 This untouched region is famed for its monumental landscapes, undisturbed wildlife and awe-inspiring views.
-An Alaskan cruise is the ideal getaway, that’ll put you in touch with Earth’s greatest offering – unspoiled flora and fauna that’s unlike any other in the world.
+An Alaskan cruise is an ideal getaway, that’ll put you in touch with Earth’s greatest offering – unspoiled flora and fauna that’s unlike any other in the world.

 Alaskan cruises are generally divided into two types; Inside Passage cruises and Gulf of Alaska cruises.
-The Inside Passage has been the traditional way to cruise Alaska, with most ships sailing round-trip from Vancouver or Seattle.
+The Inside Passage has been the traditional way to cruise Alaska, with most ships sailing round-trip and cruise from Vancouver or Seattle.
 These cruises normally navigate through the glacier country, reaching as far north as Skagway or Juneau.
-Gulf of Alaska cruises cover more territory as they travel from Vancouver through the Inside Passage and up to Seward/Anchorage (or the reverse).
+Gulf of Alaska cruises covers more territory as they travel from Vancouver through the Inside Passage and up to Seward/Anchorage (or the reverse).